How to Make Less but Sell More at your Next Craft Show

 Instead of getting creative with every single product you make, get creative and dream up ideas a few times a year by creating product collections.

-As mentioned, you may not be accounting for all of the time you put into your business.
-I get that there are additional hours you must put into a startup that you don’t see back in dollars right away but if you’re running a business and are out of the startup phase, you need to be getting paid back for all your time and expenses.
+There are additional hours you must put into a startup that you don’t see back in dollars right away, but if you’re running a business and are out of the startup phase, you need to be getting paid back for all your time and expenses.

 Start by tracking your hours, right down to the minutes.
 If you spend 5 minutes on your lunch break running to the post office to ship a package, track those 5 minutes.

-Anything you do for your business; reply to an email or sew on a button, write down the time you spent doing it.
-At the end of a month, add up all those hours and multiply them by the hourly wage you want to pay yourself.
+At the end of a month, add up that time and multiply it by the hourly wage you want to pay yourself.

 That’s how much money you should be getting paid for your time, through the sale of your products.

-The cost of your tools, price tags, office space and supplies need to be covered too right?
+The cost of your tools, price tags, office space and supplies needs to be covered too.

 If you’re simply basing the price of your product on how much the materials cost and how much time it takes you to make it, you’re essentially paying for the other costs of doing business, out of your own pocket.